Transoxiana: Islamic period

 Many Persian nobles and landlords escaped to this region after the Muslim conquest of Persia.
-It was also ruled by Göktürks until the Arab conquest between 705 and 715, the area became known by the Arabic phrase Mā warāʼ al-Nahr "what is beyond the river", sometimes rendered as "Mavarannahr".
+It was also ruled by Göktürks until the Arab conquest between 705 and 715.
+The area became known by the Arabic phrase Mā warāʼ al-Nahr "what is beyond the river," sometimes rendered as "Mavarannahr".

 Transoxiana's major cities and cultural centers are Samarkand and Bukhara.
-Both are in the southern portion of Transoxiana (though still to the north of the Amu Darya itself, on the river Zarafshan) and Uzbekistan, and the majority of the region was dry but fertile plains.
-Both cities remained centres of Persian culture and civilisation after the Islamic conquest of Iran, and played a crucial role in the revival of Persian culture with establishment of the Samanid Empire.
+Both are in the southern portion of Transoxiana (though still to the north of the Amu Darya itself, on the Zarafshon) and Uzbekistan.
+The majority of the region was dry but fertile plains.
+Both cities remained centres of Persian culture and civilisation after the Muslim conquest.
+They played a crucial role in the revival of Persian culture by establishing the Samanid Empire.

-Part of this region was conquered by Qutayba ibn Muslim between 706 and 715 and loosely held by the Umayyads from 715 to 738.
-The conquest was consolidated by Nasr ibn Sayyar between 738 and 740, and continued under the control of the Umayyads until 750, when it was replaced by the Abbasid Caliphate.
-The Tang dynasty also controlled the eastern part of the region until about the same time, when a civil war known as the An Lushan Rebellion occurred.
+Part of this region was conquered by Qutayba ibn Muslim between 706 and 715 and loosely held by the Umayyad Caliphate from 715 to 738.
+The conquest was consolidated by Nasr ibn Sayyar between 738 and 740 and continued under the control of the Umayyads until 750, when it was replaced by the Abbasid Caliphate.
+The Tang dynasty of China also controlled the eastern part of the region until the An Lushan Rebellion broke out.

 In the early Islamic period, the people of Transoxania spoke Sogdian (an Iranian language) and were divided among several principalities.
-The Arab conquest resulted in the spread of Arabic elite culture, and, more paradoxically, of Persian "as a spoken and eventually written language" in the region.
-The Arab conquest also resulted in contacts with Tang China, where fragments of the Sasanian ruling elite had taken shelter after Iran's conquest by the Arabs.
-However, it did not result in Transoxania having major interactions with Chinese culture.
+The Arab conquest resulted in the spread of Arabic elite culture, and, more paradoxically, of New Persian "as a spoken and eventually written language" in the region.
+The Arab conquest also resulted in contacts with Tang China, where fragments of the Sasanian ruling elite, including Peroz III, had taken shelter after Iran's conquest by the Arabs.
+However, it did not result in Transoxania having significant interactions with Chinese culture.

 Genghis Khan, founder of the Mongol Empire, invaded Transoxiana in 1219 during his conquest of Khwarezm.
-Before his death in 1227, he assigned the lands of Western Central Asia to his second son Chagatai, and this region became known as the Chagatai Khanate.
+Before he died in 1227, he assigned the lands of Western Central Asia to his second son, Chagatai Khan, and this region became known as the Chagatai Khanate.
 In 1369, Timur, of the Barlas tribe, became the effective ruler and made Samarkand the capital of his future empire.
 Transoxiana was known to be flourishing in the mid-14th century.